- Get started with TOP-10 crucial steps of photography basics:

 Setting correct exposure means setting shutter speed and aperture.
 Ideal exposure is not a universal concept, each moment requires individual options, in accordance with specific conditions.

-Digital camera can adjust to color temperature of every possible light source.
+Digital camera can adjust the color temperature of every possible light source.
 This ability is called white balance setting.
 Automatic white balance setting is indicated by AWB – Auto White Balance.

 In difficult lighting conditions, your camera cannot accurately set correct colors.
 Most often this happens when light is mixed from various sources with different color temperatures.
 For example, daylight and lamp.